lashd/mirage/README.md

 Mirage is now accessible via: http://localhost:7001.
 I.e. 'mirage' has been removed from all resources

 e.g. responses are now under http://localhost:7001/responses
+##### 8. Default responses directory renamed to mirage
+Default templates used to be stored in a directory named 'responses'.
+The term 'response' was the incorrect word to describe what is now called a 'template'.
+Rather than rename this directory to templates, which is a directory name that may already be in use in your project, the default name for this directory has been changed to 'mirage'.

+The old directory name can still be used if you use the client or command line interface to overide where the responses are loaded from

 #### What's new in the Client:
 ##### 1. Template Models
 Perhaps the biggest addition to the client.
 Simply mixin Mirage::Template::Model in to a class, give it a method called body and there you have it... a class that can be used to put objects straight on to Mirage.